puppetlabs/puppetlabs-apache/README.md

 [//]: # (  - Make sure that for each parameter, where applicable, there is a note if the parameter is optional.)
 [//]: # (  - Make sure the links in the README work and are accurate.)

-##### `manage_group`

-Setting this to 'false' stops the group resource from being created.
-This is for when you have a group, created from another Puppet module, you want to use to run Apache.
-Without this parameter, attempting to use a previously established group would result in a duplicate resource error.

-##### `manage_user`

-Setting this to 'false' stops the user resource from being created.
-This is for instances when you have a user, created from another Puppet module, you want to use to run Apache.
-Without this parameter, attempting to use a previously established user would result in a duplicate resource error.

-##### `mod_dir`

-Changes the location of the configuration directory your Apache modules configuration files are placed in.
-The default value is determined by your operating system:

-* **Debian**: `/etc/apache2/mods-available`
-* **FreeBSD**: `/usr/local/etc/apache22/Modules`
-* **Gentoo**: `/etc/apache2/modules.d`
-* **Red Hat**: `/etc/httpd/conf.d`

-##### `mpm_module`

-Determines which [multi-processing module](http://httpd.apache.org/docs/current/mpm.html) (MPM) is loaded and configured for the HTTPD process.
-Valid values are 'event', 'itk', 'peruser', 'prefork', 'worker', or 'false'.

-The default value is determined by your operating system:

-* **Debian**: `worker`
-* **FreeBSD, Gentoo, and Red Hat**: `prefork`

-Must be set to 'false' to explicitly declare the following classes with custom parameters:

-* `apache::mod::event`
-* `apache::mod::itk`
-* `apache::mod::peruser`
-* `apache::mod::prefork`
-* `apache::mod::worker`

-**Note**: Switching between different MPMs on FreeBSD is possible but quite difficult.
-Before changing `mpm_module`, you must uninstall all packages that depend on your currently-installed Apache.

-##### `package_ensure`

-Allows control over the package ensure attribute.
-Can be 'present','absent', or a version string.

 ##### `ports_file`

 Changes the name of the file containing Apache ports configuration.
 The default value is '`{conf_dir}`/ports.conf'.

 ##### `purge_configs`

-Removes all other Apache configs and virtual hosts, defaults to 'true'.
+Removes all other Apache configs and virtual hosts.
+Valid options: Boolean.
+Default: 'true'.

 Setting this to 'false' is a stopgap measure to allow the apache module to coexist with existing or otherwise-managed configuration.
 It is recommended that you move your configuration entirely to resources within this module.

-[//]: # (START COVERAGE)

 ##### `purge_vhost_configs`